Enoch Seminar: Meetings

-First Enoch Seminar (Florence 2001): “The Origins of Enochic Judaism”
+First Enoch Seminar (Florence 2001)

 The First Enoch Seminar was held in Florence, Italy (19–23 June 2001) at the Villa Corsi-Salviati of the University of Michigan at Sesto Fiorentino.

 The conference was organized by Gabriele Boccaccini (University of Michigan, USA) in consultation with the other founding members of the Enoch Seminar.
-It explored the role of the early Enoch literature in the time prior to the Maccabean revolt and probed the hypothesis of the existence of “Enochic Judaism” as a distinctive form of Judaism in the early Second Temple period.
+It explored the role of the early Enoch literature in the time prior to the Maccabean revolt and probed the hypothesis of the existence of "Enochic Judaism" as a distinctive form of Judaism in the early Second Temple period.